eskoimex/rn-todo-list/README.md

 1. All external folders and helpers are imported and run from the App.js file.
 2. The Component folder consist of a simple CRUD for the todo list.
-3. The Utils folder constains constants, helpers and external components like the search module imported where needed to help the project run smothly.
+3. The Utils folder contains constants, helpers and external components like the search module imported where needed to help the application run smothly.